vishalkuo/albatross/README.md

 - the same sns topic `albatross` produces to
 - a Cloudwatch scheduled event that runs every 5 minutes.
 This event allows albatross to poll for changes to AMI availability and to terminate an instance once the AMI has baked
-- a Cloudwatch event that occurs whenever an EC2 instance transitions into the `stopped` state
+- a Cloudwatch event that occurs whenever an EC2 instance transitions into the `stopped` or `running` states

 ### Slack